rishiraj88/footballWorldCupLiveScoreboard/README.md

 2. _update score:_ update an ongoing match with inputs: newScoreToShow,newScoreToShow
 3. _finish game:_ Mark an ongoing game (match) as finished and remove it from scoreboard
 4. _get summary:_ return the summaries (teams and scores) of all ongoing games for ingestion to client systems.
-One possible format is:
+One possible format with unique pairs is:

-<pre>homeTeam 0 - awayTeam 0
+<pre>homeTeam score - awayTeam score
-homeTeam 0 - awayTeam 0
-homeTeam 0 - awayTeam 0
-homeTeam 0 - awayTeam 0</pre>
+homeTeam score - awayTeam score homeTeam score - awayTeam score homeTeam score - awayTeam score</pre>

+5. Right now only football games are supported.
+Support for more game types will require further sophistication of the library.

 ## Hint about Internal System